This article originally ran in 2019 and is being republished ahead of Valentine’s Day.

 Blue Valentine (2010)

-As we learned from Gone Girl, there is nothing more terrifying than the concept that two people who should absolutely split up will be bound together by a helpless child.
+As we learned from the end of Gone Girl, there is nothing more terrifying than the concept of two people who should absolutely split up being bound together by a helpless child.
 In Blue Valentine, Cindy (Michelle Williams) and Dean’s (Ryan Gosling) relationship breaks down over the course of a narrative that dips into different eras of their relationship.
 We see them meeting, falling in love, and raising a child that isn’t Dean’s.
 Dean struggles with alcohol abuse, their dog dies, they have a really bleak “romantic getaway” at a motel.
 As if all of that isn’t depressing enough, the film ends with a reminder of their love: photos from their romance, illuminated by fireworks.
-(Available to watch on HBO Max.)

 An Education (2009)